commercelayer/dato-plugin/README.md

 ## Usage

-To use the plugin you need to add a single-line field to you model in DatoCMS and select _Commerce Layer SKU_ from the dropdown menu in the _Presentation tab_:
+To use the plugin you need to add a single-line text field to you model in DatoCMS and select _Commerce Layer SKU_ from the dropdown menu in the _Presentation tab_:

 ![Field type](docs/field-type.png)
 ![Field settings](docs/field-settings.jpg)
 ![Field presentation](docs/field-presentation.png)

 Now you can browse your Commerce Layer organization SKUs, search and select them from the UI.
-You can also create and add new SKUs by clicking the button that redirects to Commerce Layer admin UI:
+You can also create and add new SKUs by clicking the button that redirects to Commerce Layer admin dashboard:

 ![SKU search](docs/SKU-search.png)
 ![SKU selection](docs/SKU-selection.png)